whispeer-me/whispeer/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See t
+See the GNU Affero General Public License for more details.

 ### Development
  - **Install the Packages"** Get all the dependencies: